 Long Tail - a more specific search query.
-These are generally targeted less often than shorter search queries.
-For example you might search for "hat" which is very broad, but "blue hat with a ribbon" is more specific and is a long tail search query.
+These are generally targeted less often than so called 'fat head' search queries.
+For example you might search for "hat" which is very may have a large volume, but "blue hat with a ribbon" may have less volume but is more specific.